 Restricting movement for several hours can be challenging so consider taking a tablet computer or books/magazines, but also take earphones so that you do not disturb other patients who may wish to sleep.
 Some people suggest taking lip balm to keep your lips moist and also disposable underwear as bedpans may be used during this period.
-A charger for your phone is also useful, as well as money for the hospital television and radio service.

 Once the nursing staff are happy with the condition of the groin wound you will be asked to gently walk in the ward and also be encouraged to test your bowel and bladder movements.
-Normal hospital meals are provided, and it is quite normal for some people to be discharged the same day whilst others stay at least one night in the hospital.
+Normal hospital meals are provided, and it is quite normal for some people to be discharged the same day while others stay at least one night in the hospital.